gahan-corporation/wyatt/docs/cla/corporate/boolit.md

 Lithuania, 2017-01-26

-Boolit JSC agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Boolit JSC agrees to the terms of the Gerp Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this